The forecast model applies algorithms trained on data from data collections.

 4. Select an Algorithm from the dropdown.

-The list populates based on your chosen data collection.
-The algorithm you select trains the forecast model.
+Your algorithm trains the forecast model.
+The list of possible algorithms is based on your chosen data collection.
 See Algorithms to learn more.

-• If the algorithm is Ensemble, select an Optimization metric from the dropdown.
+• If the algorithm is Ensemble, select an Optimization metric.
 The default metric is MASE.

 • Select from the Country-specific holiday calendar dropdown.
 This setting adds a related time series to the forecast model training.